bg-write/how-i-got-my-first-dev-job/README.md

 ### ANOTHER NOTE ABOUT BOOTCAMPS
 Overall, I had a really positive Bootcamp experience at General Assembly.
 They do a lot of things well, and at the time, I needed more hands-on and interactive teaching, instead of teaching myself from scratch without any accountability.
 (If you can teach yourself software engineering and don't have to take a loan to do a Bootcamp, save your money and do that.)

-I think a good Bootcamp is one that can teach you *how to learn* and practice new languages and frameworks quickly, and how to be comfortable with jumping into difficult problems and breaking them down with other people.
+I think a good Bootcamp is one that can teach you *how to learn* and practice new languages and frameworks quickly, and how to be comfortable jumping into difficult problems and breaking them down with other people.
 Actual employers don't care if you're the greatest React developer who ever lived; they want to know if you're a good team player, and someone skilled enough in React who also can learn Vue or Go right away if needed (or whatever is next year's most in-demand language or framework).

 This schedule is meant to build off what you (hopefully!) learned in Bootcamp, but this also works for someone who hasn't done a Bootcamp and is starting from ground zero.

 ### AND A NOTE ABOUT BURNOUT
 It's going to happen, one way or another.
 If you're in the job hunt long enough, there's no perfect planning that you can do to prevent burnout.
 It feels like universe checking in on you and asking: "Do you *still* want this?"
 It's brutal.
-9/10 times, I made the mistake of trying to power through burnout instead of stepping away for a moment.
-9/10 times, that decision kept me burnt out, and the longer I stayed burnt out, the longer it took me to recover, thus the longer it took me to get a job.
+9/10 times, I made the mistake of trying to power through burnout instead of stepping away for a sec.
+9/10 times, that decision kept me burnt out.
+The longer I stayed burnt out, the longer it took me to recover, thus the longer it took me to get a job.

 Seriously, take breaks.

+![Image](https://doodleipsum.com/700/hand-drawn?bg=63C8D9&i=11a3d171a97916c9ab34237c49fd3a8c)

 And now, onto the dang thing!

-![Image](https://doodleipsum.com/700/hand-drawn?bg=63C8D9&i=11a3d171a97916c9ab34237c49fd3a8c)

 <hr>